David Kimutai

-David Kimutai Rotich (born 19 August 1969), is a race walker from Kenya.
+David Kimutai Rotich (born 19 August 1969) is a Kenyan race walker.
 He is an African Champion, All-Africa Games winner, Commonwealth Games medalist and has competed twice at the Olympics.

 Kimutai was born in Sotik.
 He began his athletics career by competing in long distance running, particularly 10000 metres, but without much success.
 He then switched to race walking.
 His personal record in 20 km walk (1:20:40) was set at the Kenyan Championships in 1996.